 Junior Independent Work.
-In the fall term, each student researches and writes a paper of 12 to 15 pages on a topic of their choosing under the direction of a faculty advisor.
+In the fall term, each student researches and writes a paper of 12–15 pages on a topic of their choosing under the direction of a faculty adviser.
 The Junior Seminar will provide guidance in choosing and researching a topic.
-In the spring term, students undertake a more ambitious research paper of 20 to 25 pages.
+In the spring term, students undertake a more ambitious research paper of 20–25 pages.
 Each student again works closely with a member of the faculty on the project, meeting regularly over the course of the term.

 Senior Independent Work.
-At the end of the junior year, concentrators propose a provisional thesis topic to the DUS along with a list of potential faculty advisors, on the basis of which they are assigned a thesis advisor.
-The thesis in its final form shall be submitted to the DUS by April 15 (or, when this falls on a weekend, on the following Monday) of the senior year.
+At the end of junior year, concentrators propose a provisional thesis topic to the DUS along with a list of potential faculty advisers, on the basis of which they are assigned a thesis adviser.
+The thesis in its final form shall be submitted to the DUS by April 15 (or, when this falls on a weekend, on the following Monday) of senior year.

 Senior Departmental Examination

-A thirty-minute oral examination focusing on the thesis and related research is administered during Reading Period of the spring term by a committee consisting of the thesis advisor, thesis second reader, and DUS.
+A 30-minute oral examination focusing on the thesis and related research is administered during Reading Period of the spring term by a committee consisting of the thesis adviser, thesis second reader, and DUS.

 Certificate in Language and Culture

 2. A piece of independent work.
-This can be satisfied in several ways: (a) by a substantial paper growing out of one of the courses taken to fulfill the certificate requirement (this will be in addition to the work required in the course); (b) by a substantial independent paper advised by a member of the Classics faculty; or (c) with the agreement of the home department and Classics DUS, by a piece of independent work that satisfies the requirements of both Classics and the home department.
-As a substitute for this requirement, students may take either an additional course in their language (CLG or LAT) at the 200- or 300-level or a CLA course focusing on the culture of their certificate program (Greek or Roman).
+This can be satisfied in several ways: (a) by a substantial paper developed from one of the courses taken to fulfill the certificate requirement (this will be in addition to the work required in the course); (b) by a substantial independent paper advised by a member of the classics faculty; or (c) with the agreement of the home department and classics DUS, by a piece of independent work that satisfies the requirements of both classics and the home department.
+As a substitute for this requirement, students may take either an additional course in their language (CLG or LAT) at the 200 or 300 level or a CLA course focusing on the culture of their certificate program (Greek or Roman).